Super Bowl XXXVIII: Fourth quarter

-However, Kasay kicked the ensuing kickoff out of bounds, giving New England the ball on their own 40-yard line.
+However, Kasay kicked the ensuing kickoff out of bounds, giving the Patriots the ball on their own 40-yard line.
 Brady led the Patriots offense down the field with a 13-yard pass to Brown on second down.
-An offensive pass interference penalty on Brown pushed New England back to their own 43-yard line, but another 13-yard reception to Brown and a 4-yard pass to Graham brought up a critical 3rd down and 3 from the Carolina 40-yard line.
-The Panthers defense could not prevent the Patriots from gaining the first down, as Brady completed a 17-yard pass to Branch.
-On the next play, Vinatieri kicked a 41-yard field goal to give New England the lead, 32–29, with four seconds left in the game.
-Carolina failed on their last chance, as Rod Smart went nowhere on the ensuing kickoff, and the Patriots had won their second Super Bowl in three years.
-This was the fourth Super Bowl to be decided on a field goal in the final seconds (Super Bowl V was won on a last second kick by the Baltimore Colts' Jim O'Brien to defeat the Dallas Cowboys, Super Bowl XXV had the Buffalo Bills' Scott Norwood miss his field goal chance against the New York Giants, and in Super Bowl XXXVI Vinatieri made his to defeat the St. Louis Rams, and later in Super Bowl LVII had Chiefs kicker, Harrison Butker to defeat the Philadelphia Eagles).
+An offensive pass interference penalty on Brown pushed the Patriots back to their own 43-yard line, but another 13-yard pass to Brown and a 4-yard pass to Graham brought up a critical 3rd-and-3 from the Panthers' 40-yard line.
+The Panthers' defense could not prevent the Patriots from gaining the first down, as Brady completed a 17-yard pass to Branch.
+On the next play, Vinatieri kicked a 41-yard field goal to give the Patriots the lead, 32–29, with four seconds left in the game.
+The Panthers failed on their last chance, as wide receiver Rod Smart was tackled at his own 20-yard line by linebacker Matt Chatham, and the Patriots had won their second Super Bowl in three years.
+This was (at the time) just the fourth Super Bowl to be decided on a field goal in the final seconds (Super Bowl V was won on a last second kick by the Baltimore Colts' Jim O'Brien to defeat the Dallas Cowboys, Super Bowl XXV had the Buffalo Bills' Scott Norwood miss his field goal chance against the New York Giants, and in Super Bowl XXXVI Vinatieri made his to defeat the St. Louis Rams, and later in Super Bowl LVII, Chiefs kicker Harrison Butker kicked a late field goal to defeat the Philadelphia Eagles).